Azure/azure-iot-cli-extension/README.md

 ![Python](https://img.shields.io/pypi/pyversions/azure-cli.svg?maxAge=2592000)

 This project provides new and exciting IoT commands and capabilities focused around the IoT Hub and IoT Device Provisioning services.
-Functionality is provided as an Azure CLI extension package for seamless integration with existing command line functionality.
+Functionality is provided as an Azure CLI extension package for seamless integration with existing command-line functionality.

 ## Features